A Global Self-consistent, Hierarchical, High-resolution Geography Database

 Published information about GSHHG

-The processing and assembly of the shoreline data is described in
+The early processing and assembly of the shoreline data is described in

 Wessel, P., and W. H. F. Smith, A Global Self-consistent, Hierarchical, High-resolution